 How to Describe Second Hand Novels

-In the world of second hand books selling and buying, better condition corresponds to more demand, which means you'll be able to sell it for a higher price and faster than a copy in poor shape.
+In the world of buying second hand books, better condition corresponds to more demand, which means you'll be able to sell it for a higher price and faster than a copy in poor shape.
 When a potential consumer reads an advertisement for a second hand novel for sale, he or she expects an accurate and detailed description of the novel's physical condition.
 This page lists the most often used terminology for doing so and explains their meanings.

 Second hand novel Condition Terms Glossary

-Second hand novels sellers and collectors have second hand novels the following terminology to describe the physical state of a second hand novel for generations:
+Second hand novels sellers and collectors have the following terminology to describe the physical state of a novel for generations:

 Mint: A novel is in mint or pristine condition if it has just been flawlessly printed and bound and has not been handled.
 When it comes to second hand novels, "mint" is an ideal condition that is rarely achieved.
 Many described tens of thousands of second hand novels in the more than quarter-century before retiring as antiquarian novelsellers, and only two of them were described as mint.